ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain showers between 9am and 1pm, then a chance of showers and thunderstorms between 1pm and 2pm, then showers
+         <h3>Today</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms between 1pm and 2pm, then showers and thunderstorms
-         and thunderstorms likely between 2pm and 4pm, then a chance of showers and thunderstorms.
+         likely between 2pm and 4pm, then a chance of showers and thunderstorms.
 Mostly cloudy.
 High near 72, with temperatures falling to around 67 in the afternoon.
-North northwest wind 2 to 6 mph.
+North northwest wind around 6 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">